helloani25/Affirm-BalanceLoanBooks/README.md

 ```
 To allow arbitrary number of files to be added, we must use Spark to read files from the hadoop if there are large number of files.
 Optionally having Apache hive allows better manipulation of data and supports efficient compression

-Spark allows better maninpulation of data that is more effective when transformation have to be done data.
+Spark allows better maninpulation of data that is more effective when transformation has to be done to the  data.
 ```
 4. Your solution most likely simulates the streaming process by directly calling a method in your code to process the loans inside of a for loop.
 What would a REST API look like for